DPSGroup-SSG/aio-currency-exchange-tests/README.md

    2. When a currency is selected in the dropdown, it should display the selected currency code

 - Amount
-   1. Textbox to input a valid currency
+   1. Textbox to input a valid amount

 - Results
    1. When both currency and amount are valid, display a table of currencies and their equivalent amounts